Shaping the next generation of inclusive finance leaders

 Program participants from across the private and public sector share a commitment to advance economic equity and inclusion globally, and include banking and microfinance executives, technology entrepreneurs, investors, financial regulators, managers of development finance institutions, specialized network leaders, corporate sustainability professionals, and beyond.
 In 2023, the program cohort of 60 people included participants from more than 30 countries, creating a truly global experience.

 The program addresses key strategic issues arising from the dual goals of economic and social value creation:

 - How new business models in this space—especially technology-enhanced models—succeed or flounder.

 - How to successfully compete in highly competitive markets.

-- How to balance one’s social mission with financial considerations
+- How to balance social mission with financial considerations.

-Participants will learn primarily through the case study approach as pioneered by HBS.
-Through these guided case discussions, participants work collaboratively to identify practical business strategies from the experiences of leading institutions.
-Prior preparation of the cases is essential, reinforced by study groups in the morning before classes and at lunchtime.
+Through guided case discussions, led by Harvard Business School’s expert faculty, participants work together to identify practical business strategies from the experiences of leading institutions.
+Prior preparation of the cases is essential, reinforced by study groups in the morning before classes.
 Participation in class is central to the learning experience.
-Forced to take a stand and then reflecting on how it is impacted by their peer’s point of view enables participants to think in ways they would not have otherwise.
-These novel insights then become lessons to apply to their own institution upon returning from the Program.
-Decision makers from the case studies often join participants in the classroom—either on site or via video link—to engage in live dialogue and dive deeper into key dilemmas.
+By taking a stand and reflecting on reactions from peers, participants think in ways they would not have otherwise.
+These novel insights then become lessons to apply to their own institution upon returning from the program.